After three elections and political deadlock, Israel finally swears in new government

 Gantz said the new government would end Israel’s worst political crisis and “usher in a new era of peace and reconciliation” for Israeli citizens.

-“The people told us: Stop fighting between you and start working for us,” said Gantz.
+“The people told us: Stop fighting between you and start working for us,” he said.

-The swearing in of what critics have called a bloated and indulgent government as unemployment hit its highest levels in Israel’s 72-year history, was meant to have taken place on Thursday but discord within Netanyahu’s Likud party over the distribution of senior portfolios forced him to request a little more time.
+The swearing-in of what critics have called a bloated and indulgent government as unemployment hit its highest levels in Israel’s 72-year history was scheduled for last Thursday, but discord within Netanyahu’s Likud party over the distribution of senior portfolios led him to request more time.

-Knesset liaison minister and community development minister were two of the newly formed offices aimed to compensate loyal coalition partners and senior members of his party for supporting Netanyahu, whose trial in three criminal cases centered on bribery, fraud and breach is due to start on May 24.
+Knesset liaison minister and community development minister were two of the newly formed offices aimed to compensate loyal coalition partners and senior members of his party for supporting Netanyahu.
+His trial in three criminal cases centered on bribery, fraud and breach of trust is due to start May 24.

-Some believe that for Netanyahu, who last July surpassed the country’s founding premier, David Ben Gurion, as the longest serving Israeli prime minister, this could mark his final term power and that his current calculations are being guided on a desire to leave with his legacy intact.
+For Netanyahu, who last July surpassed the country’s founding premier, David Ben Gurion, as the longest-serving Israeli prime minister, this could be his final term in power.
+Some believe his current calculations are guided by a desire to leave with his legacy intact.

-On his way to forming the new government, Netanyahu, who has been called a political Houdini, skillfully outmaneuvered almost all of his political rivals.
-Initially, it was Gantz who had been tasked with forming the next government but after failing to pull together enough support for a coalition, shocked his political partners and supporters when he announced last month that he was forming an emergency unity government with Netanyahu.
+Netanyahu has been called a political Houdini.
+On his way to forming the new government, he skillfully outmaneuvered almost all of his political rivals.
+Initially, it was Gantz who was tasked with forming the next government.
+But after failing to pull together enough support for a coalition, he shocked his political partners and supporters when he announced last month he was forming an emergency unity government with Netanyahu.

 At the time, he said it was to deal with the fallout from the covid-19 crisis and avoid a fourth general election.

-Gantz’s surprise move led to the dissolution of his Blue and White faction and propelled his one-time partner, Yair Lapid, into the opposition.
-Netanyahu also forged coalition deals with individual political figures, splitting both a party to his left on the political spectrum and his right.
+Gantz’s surprise move led to the dissolution of his Blue and White faction and propelled his onetime partner, Yair Lapid, into the opposition.
+Netanyahu also forged coalition deals with individual political figures, splitting parties on both his left and his right.

 Tal Schneider, senior diplomatic and political correspondent for the Israeli business newspaper Globes, said the size of the government and the invention of new cabinet posts was “an insult to the public in such dire economic times.”

-She also pointed out that the new government could have some serious problems functioning.
+She said the new government could have some serious problems functioning.

-“The mutual veto power between Netanyahu and Gantz makes this government highly problematic.
-Nothing can be done without the agreement of both sides,” said Schneider.
+“The mutual veto power between Netanyahu and Gantz makes this government highly problematic,” she said.
+“Nothing can be done without the agreement of both sides.”

 “Gantz might agree with Netanyahu initially but at a certain point he will have to stand up and show that he is achieving something.”